AmolT1431/Youtube_PlayList_Downloader/README.md

 Thank you.
  ## Download

-You can download the executable file from the link below:
+You can download the exe file from the link below:

 - [Download Executable](https://github.com/AmolT1431/Youtube_PlayList_Downloader/raw/main/EXE/Youtube_Video_downloader.exe)